• Skip to primary navigation

 phpMyAdmin

-Locate your WP_Posts for changes to content
+Locate your WP_Posts for changes to content like I’ve highlighted in the screenshot above.

 • If you want to edit categories or tags, look at the terms and taxonomy tags.